BoDeans: 2000s

-The 2010s
+2010s

 The band's ninth studio album, Mr. Sad Clown, was released on April 6, 2010.
 Similar to their 1993 release, Neumann produced and played most of the instruments on the album in his home studio.
 Though critics lauded the album for its homemade approach, reviews were mixed due to the overall melancholy theme.
 The album features some of Neumann's most personal songwriting.

 The band released its tenth studio album, titled Indigo Dreams, on July 26, 2011.

-On August 10, 2011, Llanas failed to arrive in Colorado for BoDeans performances in Denver, Boulder, and Winter Park, CO.
-He sent a text message to several band and crew members on August 11, 2011, notifying them of his departure from the band.
-On August 18, Llanas officially left the band due to "differences of opinion" that had been "going on for years", according to Neumann.
+In August 2011, Llanas failed to arrive in Colorado for BoDeans performances in Denver, Boulder, and Winter Park, CO and instead sent a text message to several band and crew members notifying them of his departure from the band.
 The band stated that it would continue without Llanas, with the band's guitar technician Jake Owen filling in.
+In June 2018, Kurt Neumann's stepdaughter, Tessa Neumann, accused Llanas of sexually abusing her from 2001 though 2007 while she was a minor.
+Llanas denied the allegations.

-The band's eleventh studio album, entitled American Made, was released on June 12, 2012.
+The band's eleventh studio album, entitled American Made, was released in June 2012.
 On March 26, the album's first single, "All The World", was released.

 In November 2012, the band announced the upcoming release of Amped Across America, a double live album recorded at several venues from the American Made tour.

-On October 3, 2014, Neumann announced the release of the band's 12th studio album, entitled I Cant Stop.
-On June 17, 2016, the band released the single "My Hometown" from their upcoming 13th studio album, which was entitled Thirteen.
-The release benefited the Milwaukee County Historical Society, which opened a BoDeans exhibit the same day.
+In October 2014, Neumann announced the release of the band's 12th studio album, entitled I Cant Stop.

+In June 2016, the band released the single "My Hometown" from their upcoming 13th studio album, Thirteen.
+The song was one of several songs by the BoDeans to be used in the sitcom The Ranch, produced by Netflix.

+The Milwaukee County Historical Society opened a BoDeans exhibit to celebrate the release of the album.

 The band also released BoDeans Original Ginger Brew, a beer made by Sprecher Brewery in celebration of the 30th anniversary of their debut album.

-On November 11, 2016, the band released a Christmas record, “The Night Divine”.
-On April 21, 2017, the band released Thirteen.
+In November 2016, the band released a Christmas record, “The Night Divine”.

+In April 2017, the band released Thirteen.